adjust/titanium_sdk/README.md

 ### <a id="sdk-add">Add the SDK to your project

-Add Adjust SDK to Titanium SDK installed on your machine and after that add it to your app by opening your `tiapp.xml` file in Appcelerator Studio and adding `ti.adjust` module in `Modules` section.
+Add Adjust SDK to Titanium SDK installed on your machine.
+After that add it to your app by opening your `tiapp.xml` file in Appcelerator Studio and adding `ti.adjust` module in `Modules` section.

 After adding Adjust SDK module, you should see following in your `tiapp.xml` source code: